WHAT PEOPLE ARE SAYING

-“You can’t pick the ideal point of view, the right protagonist, the ideal plot, or the perfect setting; you can only pick ones that offer some benefits and some deficits,” she writes.
-In this three-month program, we will bring a broader awareness to these creative choices so you can consciously expand and enrich your book.
+She goes on: “You can’t pick the ideal point of view, the right protagonist, the ideal plot, or the perfect setting; you can only pick ones that offer some benefits and some deficits,” In this three-month program, we will bring a broader awareness to the creative choices you’ve made (often unconsciously) so you can expand and enrich your book with knowledgable intention.

-Revision is my favourite part of the writing process.
-Let me help you deepen your relationship with your work, grow as a writer, improve your manuscript, and ultimately create a richer and better book!
+Revision is my favourite part of the writing process; its gift is the opportunity to study what you made, pull out the most significant strands, deepen your voice, and build an unshakeable arc.
+Let me help you find this gift with your work, grow as a writer, and ultimately create a richer and better book for all your lucky readers!

 Need less intensive help or want to try out my critique services?
-Read about my Blue Pencil Critique and Coaching service.
+Read about my Baby Steps Critique Session.